Nur Asyraffahmi Norsamri: Youth

-Full national team
+Senior

 After an outstanding 2018-19 campaign for Kota Ranger, Asyraf was selected for the full national team by Robbie Servais for the two-legged 2022 World Cup qualification matches against Mongolia in June 2019.
 Asyraf started both games opposite of Nazirrudin at the right side of a 4-3-3 formation.
 Brunei lost 2–3 on aggregate in the end, eliminating the Wasps from the 2022 World Cup and the 2023 Asian Cup.

 In 2022 Asyraf made appearances in three friendly matches against Malaysia away in Kuala Lumpur in May and both Maldives and Laos at home in September.
 Two months later, he started the first match against Timor-Leste in a 6–2 win for qualification to the 2022 AFF Mitsubishi Electric Cup on 5 November.
 He was a substitute in the second match which went 1–0 to the Timorese three days later, which resulted in Brunei advancing to the tournament proper with a 6–3 aggregate score.

 After being overlooked for the 2022 AFF Championship proper, Asyraf regained back his form at club level which resulted in his return to the Wasps after June 2023.
 He featured in the entire four games of the national team in 2023, in friendlies against Sabah FC and Hong Kong as well as the 2026 World Cup qualification matches against Indonesia, all ending in defeats.

 Asyraf was selected for the 2027 AFC Asian Cup qualifying fixtures against Yemen playing home and away in early October 2025.
 He made two substitute appearances as the Wasps were soundly beaten without scoring in both games.
+He returned to the national team for the final fixture of said tournament in March 2026 against Bhutan away in India, and started the match in a 2–1 defeat.

+In June 2026, Asyraf played two games as a central midfielder against Timor-Leste at the 2026 ASEAN Championship qualification.
+The Wasps were eliminated 1–6 on aggregate.